Akselera Tech

 3+ seconds40-53% of visitors leaveGoogle/Incremys

-A one-second delay in mobile page load time can reduce conversions by up to 20%.
-When your page takes 3+ seconds to load, 40-53% of visitors will leave before they ever see your content.
+A one-second delay in mobile page load drops conversions by up to 20%.
+At 3+ seconds, 40-53% of visitors leave before seeing your content.

 Speed Optimization Checklist